A Survey on Uncertainty Quantification Methods for Deep Learning: A Taxonomy of UQ Methodologies for DNNs

-In the following subsection, we consider two types of deep generative models: variational auto-encoder (VAE) \cite{kingma2013auto} and generative adversarial network (GAN) \cite{goodfellow2020generative}.
-VAE belongs to the likelihood-based generative model and is trained via maximizing evidence lower bound (ELBO) of the likelihood function.
-The GAN model is an implicit generative model trained with a two-player zero-game approach.
-We will consider how the two frameworks could be utilized for prediction uncertainty estimation.
+In the following subsection, we examine three types of deep generative models: the variational autoencoder (VAE) \cite{kingma2013auto}, the generative adversarial network (GAN) \cite{goodfellow2020generative}, and the diffusion model \cite{ho2020denoising}.
+The VAE, a likelihood-based generative model, is trained by maximizing the evidence lower bound (ELBO) of the likelihood function.
+GANs, on the other hand, are implicit generative models trained through a two-player zero-sum game framework.
+Lastly, the diffusion model is a probabilistic generative framework that employs a multi-step denoising process.
+We explore how each of these frameworks can be applied to estimate prediction uncertainty. }